-In commercial terms, second person point of view is so rarely used in novel writing that you’d have to conclude there’s not a huge market for it.
-Otherwise everyone would be writing in the “you” of second person!
+Second person point of view is so rare in novel writing that you’d have to conclude there’s no market for it.
+But let’s not dismiss it so fast.

 Who Is the “You” In Second Person?

-To help us understand that, here’s a brief extract of typical second person writing…
+To help us figure that out, here’s a brief extract of typical second person writing…

 The implication is that you, the reader, are the “you” in the story.
 And that’s a problem.
-The reaction of most people on reading that passage would be to say…
+How come?
+Because most people on reading that passage would say…